ursalang/ursalang.github.io/pages/reference.md

 <h3 id="iterators">Iterators</h3>

 An iterator is just a function, but to be useful it should return a different value each time it is called, and then $ursa{null} when there are no more values.
 [Lists](#lists) and [maps](#maps) provide an $ursa{iter} method that iterates over the elements of the list or map.

+### Asynchronous execution

+_This area of Ursa is under development and will change in some details._

+It is possible to make an expression run asynchronously by prefixing it with `launch`.
+This gives a “promise”.

+$ursabox{
+let p = launch f()
+g() // g may be called before f returns
+}

+Promises can be “awaited”:

+$ursabox{
+let x = await p // x now has the value computed by f() }

 ### $ursa{use}